 - Stuffed Grape Leaves

 Called dolmas in Greece and warak einab in Egypt, stuffed grape leaves are delicious no matter what you call them.
 Ground beef or lamb, rice, tomatoes are wrapped in a grape vine leaf and then steamed to perfection.
-Vegetarian stuffed grape leaves are also an alternative.
 The traditional stuffed grape leaves recipe is very simple.

 Lamb dishes are the most popular holiday main dish because it is widely available.
 Unlike western countries, turkeys in the Middle East are very small, and many would be required to serve a large group of people.
 Middle Eastern Christian families in the U.S. commonly adopt traditional western holiday customs like a turkey or ham.
 Pork products, however, are not widely available in Middle Eastern countries due to the large Islamic following.